kamranayub/kamranayub.github.io/source/_posts/2015-07-28-install-windows-10-immediately.markdown

 - Windows 10
 ---

+**Update (8:49pm)**: I adjusted my Windows 8 date/time to tomorrow and the progress of the update jumped and I'm completed now.
+I now see a Restart PC to finish installing updates.
+**Update (9:00pm)**: Well it looks like it's a bust with Windows 8.1.
+My friend tested on Windows 7 and it worked but mine refuses to install--it just says I have it reserved and it's ready.
+I tried rebooting multiple times and running the /updatenow command again but no go.

 This is only applicable for the next few hours until your machine gets Windows 10 rolled out.
 If you're impatient like me, a friend tipped me off that he was able to install Windows 10 prematurely by simply forcing Windows Update to download Windows 10 and then setting his system time forward a day (BIOS, I'm thinking).

 It's kind of unbelievable but it's working so far.
 I'm at 95% complete downloading (you can view in Windows Update window).